guidohollander/anglo-helper/readme.md

     $ `anglo-helper --flyway --verbose`
     etc.

-* Force anglo-helper to perform actions on a single project only.
+* Force anglo-helper to perform actions on a subset of projects.
 Can be combined with other arguments

-    $ `anglo-helper --project 'SC Tax return'

-* Force anglo-helper to start operating starting from a particular row or project name and skip all projects that are alphabetically before that.
-These options can, but should not be combined since row numbers are relative to the complete set.

-    $ `anglo-helper --startRow 10`

-    $ `anglo-helper --startProject 'SC Tax return'`
+    $ `anglo-helper --component 'Payout'

 ## License